Backlash (2025)

 The 2025 Backlash, also promoted as Backlash: St. Louis, was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 20th Backlash event and took place on Saturday, May 10, 2025, at the Enterprise Center in St. Louis, Missouri, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+It was the 20th Backlash event and took place on May 10, 2025, at the Enterprise Center in St. Louis, Missouri, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 The concept of the event was based around the backlash from WrestleMania 41.

 Five matches were contested at the event.
 In the main event, John Cena defeated Randy Orton to retain SmackDown's Undisputed WWE Championship.
 In other prominent matches, Gunther defeated Pat McAfee by technical submission in what was a featured match for Raw, Lyra Valkyria successfully defended Raw's WWE Women's Intercontinental Championship against Becky Lynch, Dominik Mysterio retained Raw's WWE Intercontinental Championship against Penta, and in the opening bout, Jacob Fatu defeated LA Knight, Damian Priest, and Drew McIntyre in a fatal four-way match to retain SmackDown's WWE United States Championship.
 The event featured the WWE debut of Jeff Cobb, whose ring name was subsequently changed to JC Mateo.
 This was also Cena's first appearance at a Backlash event since 2009, as well as his last Backlash appearance as an in-ring performer due to his retirement from professional wrestling at the end of 2025.

 Production

 Background

 The event was held at the Enterprise Center in St. Louis, Missouri.

 Backlash is a recurring professional wrestling event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016 and has been held every year since, except in 2019.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania.
 The events between 2016 and 2020 did not carry this theme; however, the 2021 show returned the event to its original concept.

 On March 14, 2025, WWE announced that the 20th Backlash, promoted as "Backlash St. Louis", would take place on Saturday, May 10, 2025, at the Enterprise Center in St. Louis, Missouri, and feature wrestlers from the Raw and SmackDown brand divisions.
-In addition to airing on traditional pay-per-view (PPV) worldwide and via livestreaming on Peacock in the United States, the event was available to livestream on Netflix in most international markets and the WWE Network in any remaining countries that had not yet transferred to Netflix due to pre-existing contracts.
+In addition to airing on traditional pay-per-view (PPV) worldwide and via livestreaming on Peacock in the United States, the event was available to livestream on Netflix in most international markets and the WWE Network in any remaining countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Backlash to livestream on Netflix following the WWE Network's merger under the service in January 2025 in those areas.
 Tickets went on sale on March 21 via Ticketmaster.